chrissobolewski/htmm/_pages/about.md

 This page is an extension to my Polish personal finance management blog, [Metafinanse](https://metafinanse.pl), that I've been running since 2012.
 I'm a big believer in financial empowerement and awareness.
 Hope I will be able to reach international audience with this project.

-📐 This site was built wit hthe [Digital Garden Jekyll Template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by [Maxime Vaillancourt](https://maximevaillancourt.com).
+📐 This site was built with the [Digital Garden Jekyll Template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by [Maxime Vaillancourt](https://maximevaillancourt.com).
 It's hosted on [GitHub Pages](https://pages.github.com).